|

 adequate sanitation.
 In pools and spas, it is used as a

-results are obtained, if you maintain a lower level of
+obtained, if you maintain a very low level of

 chlorine or bromine.
 I hope that I've been helpful and